stakah/Project_4/README.md

 ```
 curl http://localhost:8000/block/1000
-{"error":{"code":404,"message":"Key not found in database [1000]"}}
+{"error":{"code":404,"message":"Key not found in database [1000]","info":[{"name":"blockHeight","value":1000}]}}
 ```

 ### POST /block

 Creates and adds a new block in the blockchain with the star registry.
-Returns a the block added.
+Returns the block added.

 * URL: `/block`
 * method: `POST`